S.N.P.J., Pennsylvania

 S.N.P.J. is a borough in western Lawrence County, Pennsylvania, United States.
-As of the 2020 Census, the borough had a population of 15.
-It is part of the Pittsburgh metropolitan area.
+As of the 2020 census, S.N.P.J. had a population of 18.

+History

+S.N.P.J. was created out of farmland in extreme Western Pennsylvania that once belonged to nearby Mount Jackson.
+More of a recreation complex than a community, the society applied to have their 500 acre recreation center designated as a separate municipality in 1977.
+The borough of S.N.P.J. was created so that the society could, among other things, get its own liquor license.
+North Beaver Township, the municipality in which the center was originally located, restricted the sale of alcohol on Sundays (blue law).

 S.N.P.J. stands for "Slovenska Narodna Podporna Jednota" (Slovene National Benefit Society), a fraternal society and financial co-operative based in North Fayette, Pennsylvania.
-The society applied to have their 500 acre recreation center in western Pennsylvania designated as a separate municipality in 1977.
-The S.N.P.J. borough was created so that the society could, among other things, get its own liquor license.
-North Beaver Township, the municipality in which the center was originally located, restricted the sale of alcohol on Sundays (blue law).

-S.N.P.J. once had the distinction of being the least-populated borough in the state (but not municipality; East Fork Road District, population 14, was less populous) until a mine fire beneath Centralia made that borough unsafe to live in.
+It has 60 rental cabins, 115 mobile home slots, and an artificial lake.
+It is open to the public as a summertime resort and facility for bingo, weddings, and dances.
+Members of the society get a discount on the events.

 Geography

-S.N.P.J. is located at (40.928916, -80.498828).
+Located at (40.928916, -80.498828), S.N.P.J. is part of the Pittsburgh metropolitan area.
 According to the United States Census Bureau, the borough has a total area of 0.7 sqmi, with 20 acre of the area covered by water.

-It is more of a recreation complex than a community, and has 60 rental cabins, 115 mobile home slots, and an artificial lake.
-It is open to the public as a summertime resort and facility for bingo, weddings, and dances.
-Members of the society get a discount on the events.
+Demographics

+As of the 2020 Census, S.N.P.J. had a population of 15.
+S.N.P.J. once had the distinction of being the least-populated borough in the state (but not municipality; East Fork Road District, population 14, was less populous) until a mine fire beneath Centralia made that borough unsafe to live in.